Inositol

 Does inositol help with weight loss?

 Myo-inositol is a supplement that may lead to weight loss in women with PCOS.
 Inositol is a compound related to B vitamins that helps improve insulin sensitivity.
-Summary Myo-inositol and carnitine supplements may help women with PCOS lose weight and control certain symptoms.
+Summary Myo-inositol and carnitine supplements may help women with PCOS lose weight and control certain concerns.

-Does inositol help with anxiety?
+Does inositol help with stress?

 Does inositol increase serotonin?